 • pieces still with tags after months in your closet.

-These are your quick wins – items that can go straight into the donation or trash pile without second-guessing.
+These are your quick wins – items that can be disposed of immediately without hesitation.

 Stage 2